T809DATA/T809DATA_2023/06_PCA/README.md

 # Principal Component Analysis
-Principal component analysis (PCA) is a technique to project data from higher dimension ($$D$$) to a lower dimension ($$M$$).
+Principal component analysis (PCA) is a technique to project data from higher dimension ($D$) to a lower dimension ($M$).
 There are a few reasons for why this is a good idea.
 It can, for example be a good pre-processing step for supervised classification or regression.
 Another reason to project the data to lower dimension is to visualize the data.

 In this exercise, we will examine principal component analysis for the breast cancer data set.